Christ Church Mayfair runs thanks to the service of many people but we are also fortunate to have a wonderful staff team.

 Ben is thankful for His Christian family, who brought him up to know Jesus as Saviour and Lord from a young age.
 God has preserved in his memory a conversation with his mum when he was four years old, where he first trusted that Jesus can take our guilt away through His death on the cross.

 Ben is thankful too for the youth leaders and pastors who have cared for him growing up, through studying music in London, and since joining the team at CCM in 2014.
-He and his wife, Sarah, are expecting their first child.
+He and his wife, Sarah, are thankful for their two children Abigail and Elijah.

 Ellie grew up in Tunbridge Wells and became a follower of Jesus as a teenager.
 She is thankful to God for the people who showed her that she could rest in Jesus’ finished work for her on the cross.